Refer to this glossary of terminology, sorted alphabetically to learn more about an unfamiliar word.

 WYSIWYG (What You See Is What You Get): An editing approach that enables the user to view and edit content in a visual manner.

-Check out the Glossary from OU Campus for even more!
+Check out the Glossary from Omni CMS for even more!